Rates of multi-partite entanglement transformations and applications in quantum networks: Proof of Theorem

-} Here, the catalyst state $\Psi$ is a pure state, composed of maximally entangled states of sufficiently large finite dimension shared between any two parties.
-The catalyst state $\Psi$ is required in the following protocol to provide bipartite entanglement in the intermediate steps.

-In what follows, we will denote the parties by Alice $(A)$ and three Bobs $(B_i)$.
-We will now prove that the catalytic rate for conversion is bounded below by

-where $X$ denotes a subset of all the Bobs.
-The proof of Theorem~\ref{thm:bound2} is then completed by interchanging the role of Alice and Bobs.}

-The ideas presented in the following generalize the proof of Theorem \ref{thm:bound} for tri-partite pure state conversion.
-In particular, starting with the four-partite state $\psi=\psi^{AB_{1}B_{2}B_{3}}$, we will apply quantum state merging \cite{Horodecki2005,Horodecki2007} between Alice and all other parties (here referred to as ``all the Bobs'') in different orders, aiming to distill entanglement between Alice and each of the parties $B_{i}$.
-If $E_{i}$ denotes the entanglement rate between Alice and $i$-th Bob after this procedure, the rate for state conversion from $\psi$ to $\phi=\phi^{AB_{1}B_{2}B_{3}}$ is bounded below as
+{Here, we present the proof of Theorem \ref{thm:bound2}.
+The ideas presented in the following generalize the proof of Theorem \ref{thm:bound} for tripartite pure state conversion.
+In particular, starting with the $N+1$-partite state $\psi=\psi^{AB_{1}\dots B_{N}}$, we will apply entanglement combing \cite{Yang2009} on Alice and all other parties (here referred to as ``all the Bobs''), aiming to get bipartite entanglement between Alice and each of the parties $B_{i}$.
+If $E_{i}$ denotes the entanglement between Alice and $i$-th Bob after this procedure, the rate for state conversion from $\psi$ to $\phi=\phi^{AB_{1}\dots B_{N}}$ is bounded below as